There are many reasons why you might be curious about me.

 My background and training

-Growing up in what can be commonly described as a "traditional" Korean culture as a cisgender male, I've been forced to strengthen my emotional muscles.
+Growing up in what can be commonly described as a "traditional" culture as a cisgender male, I've been forced to strengthen my emotional muscles.
 Being in “need” of others was considered weakness.
 Let alone feeling “vulnerable.”

-I’ve worked in mainly hospital-settings in the past as a therapist (i.e. a psych hospital, ER, and Partial Hospitalization Program).
-I’ve had front-row seat experiences treating trauma that’s either 1) too complex, 2) or have treated folks whose mental energy tank ran out of its fuel, and 3) folks who, ironically and understandably, have found their identity development mirror their self-deteriorating trauma history.
+I’ve worked in mainly hospital-settings in the past as a psychotherapist (i.e. a psych hospital, ER, and Partial Hospitalization Program).
+I’ve had a front-row seat treating trauma that’s either 1) too complex, 2) or have treated folks whose mental energy tank ran out of its fuel, and 3) folks who, ironically and understandably, have found their identity development mirror their self-deteriorating trauma history.
 It’s in these settings, with these experiences, that I’ve learned my clinical competency can only go in so far as their level of feeling safe to explore and process, as well as their level of self-awareness into their issues.

-For me, my clients are a profound source of inspiration.
+My clients are a profound source of inspiration.
 So I’ve made my life’s task to be committing to my clients’ health journey.

 Specializations